nicoschoenteich/nicoscheonteich/README.md

 <br>

 <p align='center'>
 I am a <a href='https://developers.sap.com/developer-advocates.html'>Developer Advocate</a> at SAP, where I help developers achieve their goals with SAP and non-SAP technology.
 I spend my days giving trainings, writing tutorials and sample code, producing videos, and speaking at conferences.
-My focus topics are (in exactly this order):
+My focus topics are (in this order):
 </p>

 <br>